benshimonz/V1/README.md

 ## Prefix Min/Max Aggregations #4 (PRM4)

+- {pt} is a property of the entity directly right of the aggregator
+- {at}/{st} is a calculated property of the entity directly right of the aggregator
-- PRM1 cannot be used when the pattern starts with a quantifier
+- PRM4 cannot be used when the pattern starts with a quantifier

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-PRM4.png)